UANATACA/RA-REPO/ra_gui.md

 	5 |     "ra": "121"
     6 |  }'

-The response is the a JSON containing the single-use Scratchcard associated data.
+The response is a JSON object containing the single-use Scratchcard associated data.
 The scratchcard number `sn` must be added to the <a href="#tag/Requests/paths/~1api~1v1~1requests/post">Create Request</a> call.

 	1 | {
 	2 |   "pk": 1193,